dhoyle/splicedocs-jekyll/pages/Securing/Security/UsingSSLTLS.md

 </div>
 ### Import Client Certificates to Server Keystore   {#importclient}

-Next, copy (`scp`) the client certificate to the region server and use *keytool* to import the certificate:
+Next, copy (`scp`) the client certificate to the region server.
+Again: in this context, <em>client</em> refers to the host from which the JDBC connections originate.
+Then use *keytool* to import the certificate:

 <div class="preWrap" markdown="1">
 {% comment %}